arielfenster/FlightGear-Simulator-Web-App/README.md

-# FlightGear Simulator Web App
+# FlightGear Simulator Web Application
 A web application that is used to display the position of the aircraft in real time. <br/>
 Implemented with JavaScript and Ajax.